 Act reference: SSAct section 13 Rent definitions

-A recipient is considered to be in a formal renting arrangement if they are able to verify their rent details by means of a current written lease or tenancy agreement.
+A recipient is considered to have a formal renting arrangement in place if they are able to verify their rent details by means of a current written lease or tenancy agreement.
 This agreement must be in accordance with State or Territory requirements and may be known by different names across States and Territories (exceptions apply - see below).

 Example: Where recipients are renting residential premises, the tenancy agreement may be known as a:

-Note: The introduction of a tenancy agreement for recipients in exempt accommodation does not change the exempt status of this accommodation (i.e. while recipients may present these arrangements, they are not required to do so) - see 'Exemptions to verification rules' below.
+Note: In some states or territories tenancy agreements have been introduced for recipients who live in exempt accommodation, this does not change the exempt status of this accommodation type (i.e. while recipients may present their lease document, they are not required to do so) - see 'Exemptions to verification rules' below.

-Exception: A member of a religious order (e.g. priest, nun, brother) may verify with a specialised tenancy agreement that does not contain all the information included in state or territory approved documents.
-However, the document should be signed and dated by the recipient and a representative of the religious order (the 'landlord') and include details relating to the following:
+A member of a religious order (e.g. priest, nun, brother) may verify their rent with a specialised tenancy agreement that does not contain all the information included in state or territory approved documents.
+The document should be signed and dated by the recipient and a representative of the religious order (the 'landlord') and include details relating to the following:

 The tenancy agreement may not have a specific address for the recipient.
 It may include instead, a broad statement that the recipient's principal home is any premises owned, rented or subject to any other agreement with a third party by the religious order.

-Where a RA recipient does not have a formal written lease or tenancy agreement OR the recipient is not named as a leaseholder or tenant on a FORMAL WRITTEN lease or tenancy agreement, the recipient is considered to be in an informal renting arrangement.
+Where a RA recipient does not have a formal written lease or tenancy agreement OR the recipient is not named as a leaseholder or tenant on a FORMAL WRITTEN lease or tenancy agreement, the recipient is considered to have an informal renting arrangement in place.

-As a rule, such recipients are required to establish their rent liability by means of a Rent Certificate at the time of lodging a new claim or change of accommodation circumstance (i.e. rent amount varied and/or change of address).
+As a rule, such recipients are required to establish their rent liability by means of a Rent Certificate (issued by Centrelink) at the time of lodging a new claim or change of accommodation circumstance (i.e. rent amount varied and/or change of address).

 Exception: See 'Short-term travellers' below.

-The Rent Certificate needs to be signed by the landlord or the person who receives rent payments.
+The Rent Certificate must be signed by the landlord or the person who receives rent payments.

-Example: An agent, a caravan park manager, a head tenant, a parent or the head of the household.
+Example: A real estate agent, a caravan park manager, a head tenant, a parent or the head of the household.

 Explanation: A head tenant would be either the leaseholder or the person in a shared arrangement to who the recipient pays rent.